 The Yonge Street Linear Park network provides vital green space and a popular pedestrian route parallel to Yonge Street in the Church-Wellesley neighbourhood.
 The revitalization project includes George Hislop Park, Norman Jewison Park and Alexander Street Parkette.
 The park improvements will be guided by the Yonge Street Linear Park Master Plan 2017.

-A virtual public meeting took place to present the final park design concepts for George Hislop Park, Norman Jewison Park, and Alexander Street Parkette.
-Feedback collected during phase 1 was also presented with an explanation of how this input was integrated into the preferred plans.
+On February 17, 2021, a virtual public meeting took place to present the Final Preferred Plan for George Hislop Park, Norman Jewison Park, and Alexander Street Parkette.
+Feedback collected during Phase 1 was also presented with an explanation of how this input was integrated into the preferred design plans.

 Download the:

-The Community Resource Group is comprised of community stakeholders who share their knowledge of the neighbourhood in an advisory capacity.
-The second CRG meeting took place in October.
+On February 9, 2021, a Community Resource Group meeting took place.
+The group includes community stakeholders who share their knowledge of the neighbourhood in an advisory capacity.

 Download the meeting summary.

-The City conducted consultations on early Concept Plans for these three parks, to help inform the development of Preferred Concepts.
-Feedback was collected during a virtual public meeting, an online survey, input from a Community Resource Group, engagement with Indigenous rights-holders, and conversations with local community groups.
+The City led a first round of community engagement for the early designs plans for all three parks, which would help inform the development of a preferred plan.
+Feedback was collected in a virtual public meeting, an online survey, a Community Resource Group, engagement with Indigenous communities and discussions with local community groups.

 Download the What We Heard (Phase 1) Report.

-Staff collected input on the early concept plans for these three parks through an online survey.
+From November 4 to November 29, 2021, feedback on the early plans for all three parks was collected in an online survey.

 Download the survey results.